Bryan-DelasPenas/Basketball-Stats/README.md

 like season stats, team stats, and finally player stats from 1980 to current date.
 The scrapers will all output to mutiple csv files in a directory called <em>Output</em>.</p>

-<p>Phase 2: By using the mysql workbench and hosting the database on AWS(Amazon Web Services),
+<p>Phase 2: By using the mysql workbench and hosting the locally.
+Taking the csv files
-it allows for AWS to handle server provisioning, patching and configuration.
-Taking the csv files from the first phase, we can add it into a database and write queries for certain stats.
+from the first phase, we can add it into a database and write queries for certain stats.
 For example, we can write a query to see who has the total most field goals in a certain year.</p>